Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 io->enableInput(gyro);

-enable the input.
+enables input.
+This allows the I/O device objects to reflect the corresponding sensors’ states as they update during simulation.
 This enables the device I/O objects to reflect the state of the corresponding sensors as they are updated during the simulation.

 dv_sum += accelSensor->dv();

-Here, the value of member variable dv_sum is updated. dv_sum is a Vector3 type variable that stores the accumulated acceleration values.
-The acceleration value for each control loop is accumulated here until the next publish.
+This updates the member variable dv_sum. dv_sum is a Vector3 variable that accumulates acceleration values.
+Each control loop’s acceleration value accumulates here until the next publish.

 w_sum += gyro->w();